mufidu/mufidu.com/now/README.md

 -   [The Virgin Way: Everything I Know About Leadership - Richard Branson](https://www.goodreads.com/book/show/22129114-the-virgin-way)

-    This book is about his stories about building the Virgin Companies.
+    This book is about his stories when building the Virgin Companies.
 Really love reading it until now.

 > See [what I've read](https://www.goodreads.com/review/list/123404048-muhammad-mufid?shelf=read)